Hadash–Ta'al: History

 In the April 2019 legislative election, Hadash–Ta'al won 193,442 votes, six seats in the Knesset.
-For the next election, the two parties returned to the Joint List.
+For the following election in September 2019, both parties returned to the Joint List.
 Ahead of the 2022 legislative election, the Joint List broke up again when Balad decided to submit a separate list from the other parties that were members of the Joint List, and therefore Hadash and Ta'al reached an agreement to run jointly, with Hadash chairman Ayman Odeh in first place, and Ta'al leader Ahmad Tibi in second.